pablogonzalezginestet/stackBagg/README.md

 ## Vignette

-See the vignette for details about examples usage of the functions found in  `EnsBagg` .
+See the vignette for details about examples usage of the functions found in  `EnsBagg`: [online vignette](https://pablogonzalezginestet.github.io/EnsBagg/)